Guidelines for SAE Seminar Instructors

 - SAE Seminars are usually one to three days in length and consist of approximately six and a half teaching hours per day.

-- SAE Seminars are presented at SAE Automotive Headquarters in Troy, Michigan, in conjunction with the SAE Annual World Congress, and as in-house education and training for requesting companies.
+- SAE Seminars are presented at the SAE International Troy Office in Troy, Michigan, in conjunction with the SAE Annual World Congress, and as in-house education and training for requesting companies.

 - A seminar honorarium is offered with travel expenses reimbursed by SAE.